natuelabs/challenge/README.md

         natuechallenge

-- Make a copy of .env.exemple to .env:
+- Run command on Cmder/terminal to make a copy of .env.exemple to .env:

         cp .env.example .env